-- Defense of General Liability claims and Civil Litigation in Illinois
+- Defense of General Liability claims, Insurance Defense, and Civil Litigation in Illinois and Wisconsin

 Significant Arbitration/Commission Decisions

 1. Brewer, Patricia v.
 Oracle Corp (07 WC 50828)

 The Petitioner alleged she sustained a pulmonary embolism as the result of frequent airplane travel for her employer.
 The Petitioner’s treating physicians opined that her frequent airplane travel “may” have contributed somewhat to the embolism.
 Respondent’s expert opined that there was no evidence in the record to causally relate the Petitioner’s embolism with her air travel.
 At trial, the Petitioner stated that she traveled 100% of the time for her job.
 However, on cross, she stated that she only travels on an airplane twice a week for a total of two, one and one-half hour flights.
 The arbitrator denied compensation, and held that the Petitioner did not prove that her embolism arose out of her employment or was causally related to air travel.
 On appeal, the Commission affirmed the arbitrator’s decision and on additional review, the Circuit Court of Cook County confirmed the Commission’s decision.